-- (a) advice relating to the value of a security or the advisability of effecting a transaction in a security, - (b) an analysis, or report, concerning a security, portfolio strategy, issuer, industry, or an economic or political factor or trend, and - (c) a database, or software, to the extent that it supports goods or services referred to in paragraphs (a) and (b).

-- 1.2 Interpretation Security For the purposes of this Instrument, - (a) in Alberta, British Columbia, New Brunswick and Saskatchewan, "security" includes an exchange contract; and - (b) in Québec, "security" includes a standardized derivative. - 1.3 Interpretation Adviser For the purposes of this Instrument, "adviser" means - (a) a registered adviser; or - (b) a registered dealer that carries out advisory functions but is exempt from registration as an adviser.
+- advice relating to the value of a security or the advisability of effecting a transaction in a security, - (b) an analysis, or report, concerning a security, portfolio strategy, issuer, industry, or an economic or political factor or trend, and - (c) a database, or software, to the extent that it supports goods or services referred to in paragraphs (a) and (b). - 1.2 Interpretation Security For the purposes of this Instrument, - in British Columbia, New Brunswick and Saskatchewan, "security" includes an exchange contract, - (b) in Québec, "security" includes a standardized derivative, and - (c) in Alberta, "security" includes a derivative. - 1.3 Interpretation Adviser For the purposes of this Instrument, "adviser" means - (a) a registered adviser; or - (b) a registered dealer that carries out advisory functions but is exempt from registration as an adviser.